plathrive/Plathrive/README.md

 ### Hi, I'm Rasyid!
 - 📖 I’m currently learning Python and (soon) JS/TS in boot.dev.
-Planning to become a Fullstack Developer.
+Planning to become a Fullstack Developer, for now.
-- 🛣️ Looking forward to see where this journey will take me, and I'm sure it's a pleasant one!
+- 📚 Interests : CS, Embedded Systems, Electronics and Electrical, Art Illustrations.

 <!--
 **plathrive/Plathrive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.